Grove, Oxfordshire: History

+The remains of a large Roman villa have recently been found near the village.

 In 1622 Thomas Grove had a watermill at Grove.
 Grove Farmhouse is dated 1684.
 It is a chequer brick building of three bays and its doorway has bolection moulding.
 The common lands of Wantage and Grove were enclosed by an Act of Parliament passed in 1803.
 The land awards under the Act seem to have been made in 1806.
 In 1770 the turnpike road was built as a more direct route between Wantage and Oxford.
 Between 1796 and 1810 the Wilts & Berks Canal was built; its main route passed through the village, and a branch of the canal was built between Grove and Wantage.

-In 1840 ,the Great Western Railway opened Wantage Road station on the northern boundary of Grove.
+In 1840, the Great Western Railway opened Wantage Road station on the northern boundary of Grove.
 In 1875, the Wantage Tramway was built.
 This was a single track laid alongside the turnpike road linking Wantage Road Station and Wantage.
 It was operated by steam tram locomotives which pulled both a passenger tramcar and goods wagons.
 Competition from the railway and tramway reduced canal traffic, and the Wilts & Berks fell into disuse in 1901.
 Increasing competition from road transport reduced traffic on the tram, and passenger tram services were ended in 1925.
 Parts of the Wilts & Berks Canal around Grove are still visible, providing some local walks.
 The Wilts & Berks Canal Trust is working to reopen the entire canal, and several small sections around Grove have already been restored.
 In 1965, British Rail closed Wantage Road station.
 Oxfordshire County Council has a policy to seek a new station to be built to serve Wantage and Grove.